AP PHOTOS: Daily life in Russia during the World Cup

 Photo: Rebecca Blackwell, AP

+FILE - In this Friday, July 6, 2018 file photo a woman lights a candle in the Annunciation Cathedral at the 2018 soccer World Cup in Kazan, Russia.

+FILE - In this Friday, July 6, 2018 file photo a woman lights a candle in the Annunciation Cathedral at the 2018 soccer World Cup in Kazan, Russia.

-FILE - In this Saturday, June 30, 2018 file photo commuters ride home on a subway car decorated for the 2018 soccer World Cup, in Moscow, Russia.
+FILE - In this Saturday, July 7, 2018 file photo a woman walks out a market during the 2018 soccer World Cup in Nizhny Novgorod, Russia.

-FILE - In this Saturday, June 30, 2018 file photo commuters ride home on a subway car decorated for the 2018 soccer World Cup, in Moscow, Russia.
+FILE - In this Saturday, July 7, 2018 file photo a woman walks out a market during the 2018 soccer World Cup in Nizhny Novgorod, Russia.

 Photo: Rebecca Blackwell, AP